 Check out these tutorials!

-This tutorial introduces you to Unity and creating C# scripts.
+This tutorial introduces you to Unity 4 and C# scripts.
 You will create a simple clock

 that always shows the current time.

 This tutorial introduces you to more advanced C# concepts, including arrays, loops, and delegates.

 You will create a collection of increasingly complex graphs, from a simple line to a tiny voxel

 This tutorial is about creating a very simple endless 2D side-scroller.
 It involves physics,

 object queues, a GUI, user input, and a simple event manager.

 This tutorial shows how to create a custom data type and how to write a property drawer for it.

 This tutorial shows how to use an attribute and a property drawer to customize how lists are shown in the editor.

 This tutorial shows how to write your own custom editor and manage a dynamic mesh in edit mode.